WyliodrinEmbeddedIoT/internship2025/AndreiMitran/readme.md

 Finished Rustlings

-Started working on the STM
+Started working on the STM32
+Made leds blink using gpio lab